 The meal is a 3-course banquet with a cold starter selection, a bottomless hot Buffet, and a fantastic Petit four dessert selection.
 Drinks are included, but apart from a welcome glass of bubbles, you are limited to Soda, Juice tea, and coffee, without paying extra of course.

-While kids pay the same price as adults, which seems a little shocking at first they do receive a large amount of extra booty that the adults, annoyingly do not.
-You get loads of quality time with the princesses and even a storytime after your meal with Belle.
-All in all, it is a fantastic experience and easily the best Character meal in Disneyland, in all honesty, it gives Cinderellas royal table a real run for its money!
+While kids pay the same price as adults, which seems a little shocking at first they do receive a large amount of extra booty that the adults, annoyingly, do not.
+You get loads of quality time with up to 6 Princesses during your meal.
+All in all, it is a fantastic experience and easily the best Character meal in Disneyland, and in all honesty, it gives Cinderella’s Royal Table a real run for its money!

 Other great options: